Monday, January 21, 2013

 My brisket was scrumptious and tender, and had a thick black crust on the edges.
 There was a decent amount of smoke to each bite.
 It wasn't overly fatty, but also wasn't lean enough to be too dry - a happy medium.
 I didn't even need a knife to cut through the brisket, which is good because all they gave me was a fork.

 The bbq shrimp were an enjoyable change of pace.
 There was a great flavor from the pit.
-The shrimp were slightly smokey and had just the right amount of sauce seared onto them.
+The shrimp were slightly smoky and had just the right amount of sauce seared onto them.
 I was a little weary of ordering shrimp from a barbecue joint out of fear that they might be rubbery or overcooked, but these were done perfectly.
 Kudos!

 Disappointing sausage aside, Riscky's Bar-B-Q is certainly worth a visit.
-They also advertise all-you-can-eat beef ribs and $1.00 jello shots if you're so inclined.
+They also advertise all-you-can-eat beef ribs and $1.00 Jello shots if you're so inclined.

 6701 Camp Bowie Blvd.